nkurniansyah/SDB_Multi_Omics/README.md

 ## Introduction

-This repository provides information and instruction how to perform the analysis in the manuscripts Multi-omics analysis of sleep-disorder sleeping traits across multiple blood tissues.
+This repository provides information and instruction on how to perform the analysis in the manuscripts Multi-omics analysis of sleep-disorder sleeping traits across multiple blood tissues.

-Second, this repository also provides the codes the we used for the analyses (see folder “Code”).
+Second, this repository also provides the codes we used for the analyses (see folder “Code”).

 ## RNASeq Analyis

-We performed Transcript wide association analysis of SDB phenotype (AvgO2, MinO2, AHI and multiple SDB traits) in multiple blood tissue in MESA (Multi-Ethnic Study of Atherosclerosis) using [Olivia](https://github.com/nkurniansyah/Olivia "Olivia") R package.
+We performed Transcript wide association analysis of SDB phenotype (AvgO2, MinO2, AHI, and multiple SDB traits) in multiple blood tissue in MESA (Multi-Ethnic Study of Atherosclerosis) using [Olivia](https://github.com/nkurniansyah/Olivia "Olivia") R package.